sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

       def init(device):
           #pass

-* The device parameter is of type string and can take values from the range "cpu" | "bm1684" | "bm1684x".
+* The device parameter is of type string and can take values from the range "BM1684X"\|"BM1688"\|"CV183X".

 .. _compile:
 compile